2023 Most Popular Nursing Bachelor's Degree Schools in Wisconsin

 Read full report on Nursing at University of Wisconsin - Eau Claire

-With a ranking of #7, Bellin College did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Bellin College is a small private not-for-profit school located in the rural area of Green Bay.
+Bellin College did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #7 on the list.
+Bellin College is a fairly small private not-for-profit school located in the rural area of Green Bay.

 Of the 135 students majoring in nursing at Bellin College, 14% are male and 86% are female.